csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

 **Conflict Resolution:**

 * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?

+#### Q9 response

+**Communications:**
+* Members are expected to check the Facebook Messenger Chat once per day and attend the recurring weekly meetings.
+All group communications outside of team meetings are expected to be done in the Facebook messenger group chat, ad hoc meetings are to be scheduled through the chat if necessary.
+* Rodrigo (project partner) and the team have weekly Zoom meetings on Tuesdays 12:00 PM weekly.
+Communication is also conducted through group emails between Rodrigo and all team members.
+A group member responds to emails within 2 days of receiving them.

+**Meetings:**
+* All members are expected to attend the weekly team member meetings on Wednesday as well as the weekly meetings with Rodrigo on Tuesday.
+* If a group member has to miss a meeting, he/she is expected to notify with the rest of the group prior to the meeting through the Facebook Messenger chat.
+* Each team member reports on their progress on assigned tasks during the beginning of Wednesday team meetings (project progress chat).

+**Conflict Resolution:**
+* Non-responsive team members.
+A team member does not do assigned tasks: 1.
+Have a chat with the team member with the aim of understanding the cause of the team member not doing their tasks.
+Have a series of questions to ask if the team member does not give a concrete cause to their non-responsiveness.
+Examples include:
+Is there anything happening in your life that is affecting your ability to do tasks?
+Have you lost motivation for doing the project?
+Do you find it hard regulating yourself to do the project?
+2. Problem solve.
+Make to help the team member be able to complete their tasks.
+For example:
+If the team member is having a situation in their personal life that prevents them from doing assigned tasks.
+I would schedule a meeting with the project assigned TA and the struggling team member to discuss next steps.
+If the team member has lost motivation for the project.
+I would try to figure out why they have lost motivation.
+If they feel like there are more interesting tasks they can do that are more rewarding to them, I would have a group discussion about this and assign more personally interesting tasks for the team member.
+I will also do more regular check-ins with said team member to make sure they are progressing on their tasks.
+If the team member is having trouble regulating themself in doing the project, I would come up with ways to help them regulate themselves.
+For example, daily calls to help them keep track with progress, or work-together Zoom calls where we are on video while working on the project.

+* Indecisions.
+The team cannot decide on a design decision: 1.
+Lay out the context of the situation.
+What are we trying to aim for?
+Why is this decision important?
+Who is involved in this decision?
+2. Come up with a list of choices  an make a pros and cons list for each choice.
+Make sure to get input from everyone involved.
+3. With the context of the situation and the pros and cons of the list of choices in mind, have a discussion with the people involved and come up with a mutual decision.

+* There is an argument between two team members and they refuse to speak to each other: 1.
+Understand the conflict.
+Talk to each team member individually to understand both of their viewpoints.
+2. Encourage both team members to try to work out the argument themselves.
+3. Find common ground: If the two team members are unable to work out the argument themselves, find common ground between what the two team member wants.
+Have a meeting with the two team members.
+Summarize why there is and argument between the two team members, what the two have in common in terms of what they want, and propose a suggested solution to their disagreement.

 ----